PositiveSecurity/ton-graph/README.md

 </a>

 - Automatic color coding of different function clusters
-- Optimized performance with Mermaid library caching
+- Bundled Mermaid library for offline use

 ## Installation